victorblaga/joni-dep/README.md

 Rules for writing a container:

-- Extend from `CustomContainer`
+- Extend from `CustomContainer`.
-- Add a public method with no parameters that knows how to create a component
+- For each component that you want to create, add a public method with no parameters that knows how to create it.
 - Optionally annotate this method with a `@Qualifier("name")`;
 by default, if you leave out the annotation, the component is qualified as "primary".
 - If the component you are creating has dependencies managed by another container,